Shresthadev403/Tokari/README.md

+# Tokari
- A E-Commerce frontend made with react and tailwind
+ A landing page for e-commerce using react and tailwind

 ## To get started with project
   ## clone the project